Childcare

 14 min read

-April 2026
+April 2026Updated Apr 2026

-What skills to require, what questions to ask, and why most general helpers aren't prepared for infant care โ€” even if their CV says they are.
+What infant care skills to require, the right interview questions, and why most general helpers aren't ready for newborn care — even if their CV says they are.

 The most common mistake families make when hiring a helper for a newborn is treating it like a general household hire.
 Infant care is a completely distinct skill set from adult household management.
 A helper with 5 years of excellent cleaning, cooking, and childcare experience with school-age children can still be completely unprepared for a newborn's needs, routines, and medical requirements.
 This guide helps you make the right hire for the most important early months of your child's life.